pollination/pollination-docs/model-editor/commands.md

 <summary>Options</summary>

+#### Merge Distance

+The maximum distance between rooms at which point they will be merged together.
+Setting a non-zero value here will allow you to merge rooms that have gaps in between them (crossing gaps up to the specified distance).
+This option is particularly useful for IDA-ICE users who must work with rooms that are exported at the interior wall finish.

 #### Simplify Windows

-A boolean to note if the windows should be simplified when merging rooms.
+Select to have the windows simplified when merging rooms.

 #### Join Faces

-A boolean to note if the coplanar walls should be joined together when merging rooms.
+Select to have the coplanar walls should joined together when merging rooms.

-#### Merge Distance

-The maximum distance between the rooms in which the rooms should be merged.

 </details>

-Merge several rooms into a single room.
-Setting a `Merge Distance` that is larger than 0 will allow you to merge rooms that have gaps in between them (crossing gaps up to the specified distance).
-This option is particularly useful for IDA ICE users who must work with rooms that are exported at the interior wall finish.
+Merge one or more rooms into a single room.
+Useful for cases where multiple rooms in a Revit model should be represented as a single zone in the energy model.

 {% embed url="https://drive.google.com/open?id=1XYSAAKmYcU_iv8MBsa7OAZytVL86evNB&usp=drive_fs" %}
 Merge Rooms